She can't let Joey suffer— but does she have what it takes to do right by him?

 Joey wandered listlessly about the store, staring helplessly at the astrology section.

-He's dreamy when he's lost.
-She looked him up and down one more time, and decided to show him a good time before taking his money.
-She rushed over, laid a hand on his corduroy blazer, above his heart.
+As dreamy as he is lost.
+She looked him up and down one more time, and decided to show herself a good time before letting him empty his wallet.
+She rushed over, laid a hand on the blue linen just under the cashmere, above his heart.
 "I am getting a message: Joey?
 The spirits, they have brought you to me."

-He stepped back.
+He stepped back, pulling his shirt away from her.
 "I'm sorry.
 Do I know you?"

-She pointed to her temple, gazed at him until he got dizzy.
+She pointed to her temple, gazed at him and held her breath until she could see him get dizzy.
 "Forgive me.
-I, Morgan, am a little bit psychic.
-The spirits worry for your heart.
-You have been abandoned."
-She waved her other hand to catch his eye, touched her fingers to the center of her t-shirt, then up to his chin to guide his gaze to her eyes.
+I, Morgan, am little bit psychic."
+She waved her other hand to guide his eyes, touched her fingers to the center of her t-shirt, then up to her temple again where her eyes waited to capture him.

 "I don't know what I did!"
 He blanched, and swayed from side to side.
 "The note didn't say.
 Just, 'Goodbye, Joey.'
 But, why?"

-Joey nodded, dazed, but smiling; Morgan dragged him along by his arm, and felt a pang of regret.
+Joey nodded, dazed by the sudden shift in his mood, but smiling; Morgan dragged him along by his arm, and felt a pang of regret.
 Primitives today, too trusting.
-Anybody could hypnotize them.
+Or have I gotten better despite the many centuries out of the game?

 He squinted at the old man's name tag.
 Merlin, Proprietor.
 "Uh, Merle?
 Her name's Morgan."